jonathanglasmeyer/bachelor/thesis/src/Main.md

     #. **Process overview**

-        I will first give a overview of the design and architecture of our approach.
+        I will then give a overview of the design and architecture of our approach.

     #. **Implementation**

-        I will then describe the technical implementation by which the lecture material is compiled into a specialized language model and recognition is performed using a *interpolated* language model.
+        Finally i will describe the technical implementation by which the lecture material is compiled into a specialized language model and recognition is performed using a *interpolated* language model.